 Note For more information, see Mappings between MySQL data types and dataTypeNumber values.

-This procedure uses IntelliJ IDEA (Community Edition 2018.1.4 Windows) as an example.
+IntelliJ IDEA (Community Edition 2018.1.4 Windows) is used in this example.

-- Download the demo code of the Kafka client, and then extract the file.
+- Download the demo code of the Kafka client, and then decompress the package.

 - Open IntelliJ IDEA.
 In the window that appears, click Open.

-- In the dialog box that appears, go to the directory in which the downloaded demo code
+- In the dialog box that appears, go to the directory where the downloaded demo code

 - In the dialog box that appears, select Open as Project.